 The University Certificate in Workforce Essentials (UCWE) is one of the first steps to a career with the NSW Police Force.
-It will provide skills needed in a workforce and help future applicants prepare for the Associate Degree in Policing Practice and a rewarding policing career.
-The UCWE was developed by the NSW Police Force and students completing the UCWE will be awarded a University Certificate, which satisfies the academic prerequisites to lodge a police application with the NSW Police Force.
+It will provide skills needed in a workforce and help future applicants prepare for the Associate Degree in Policing Practice (ADPP) and a rewarding policing career.
+The UCWE was developed by the NSW Police Force and students completing the UCWE will be awarded a university certificate, which satisfies the academic prerequisites to lodge a police application with the NSW Police Force.

 Applicants must be aged 18 years or older, and an Australian citizen or permanent resident, to enrol in this course.

 Please note: successful completion of the UCWE does not guarantee recruitment, selection or training as a policing student, or future employment with the NSW Police Force.

 The UCWE is offered online and includes a final face-to-face examination.

 Please note: the UCWE final face-to-face examination is held at a study centre in Dubbo, Port Macquarie, Sydney or Wagga Wagga.
 Examination centres available for each session will be dependent on demand.
 In exceptional circumstances, students unable to attend the planned examination date may be eligible for a second examination date – these situations will be determined on a case-by-case basis only.

 |Session code||Commencing date||Examination date|

 |201815 GD (online 12 weeks)||8 January 2018||7 April 2018|